remylenoir/drop-the-beat/README.md

 # DROP THE BEAT

-**Notice: This web experiment is only working with Google Chrome**
+**Notice: This web experiment is only working with Google Chrome.**

 ## Problems faced:

+- Automate the creation of the music boxes for all genres,
-- Automate the creation of every instances from one input Object
+- Automate the creation + the assignation of the audio elements to their music boxes:

+Every music box is automatically created from one core Object.
+I've mapped the keys/values in order to assign the values as arguments in my constructors.

 ```javascript
 const MUSIC = {